dicepencilpaper/864-System/Referee Toolbox.md

 On the following round, Bart rolls an 9.
 Adding 3 to the result yield an attack roll of 12.
 When comparing 12 , the attack roll is 4 more than the skeleton's PAT, a successful hit.
 Comparing the degree of success of 4 to the skeleton's PDR of 2 results in the skeleton being hurt.
 The skeleton's PDR is lowered to 1.

 On the fourth round, Bart rolls a 13.
 Adding 3 to the result yields an attack roll of 16.
 The attack roll is 8 more than the skeleton's PAT, a successful hit.
 Comparing 8 to the skeleton's PDR of 1 results in the skeleton being wounded.
 The degree of success of is 7.
 The referee divides 7 by 4 and rounds down.
 The skeleton suffers 1 wound leaving it 2 wounds remaining before being defeated.
-Note that the PDR remains 1.
+The skeleton's PDR is lowered again, now to 0.

 ## Other Notes